TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Taylorization-based Hamiltonian simulation

-Quantum Phase Estimation requires to be able to control the time direction of the Hamiltonian evolution of a segment.
+Quantum Phase Estimation requires being able to control the time direction of the Hamiltonian evolution of a segment.
 We do that by slightly modifying the Select($V$) operator: if we want to simulate $e^{-iHt/r}$, for $k = 4j + 1$ we apply a C-S$^\dagger$ operation (to apply $-i$ phase) and C-S if $k = 4j+3$, while if we instead want to simulate $e^{iHt/r}$ additionally apply C-X in those situations to flip the sign.
-Here the Control bits is the value of $k$ and the control qubits in Quantum Phase Estimation.
+Here the Control bits are the value of $k$ and the control qubits in Quantum Phase Estimation.

 Adapting the Hamiltonian simulation method for Phase Estimation operation then amounts to two multi-controlled Not gates, with $K/2+1$ controls because $k$ is encoded in unary and we are using Bayesian Phase Estimation with a single control ancilla.